thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 17 August 2022
+### Daily Rundown on Thursday, 18 August 2022

-- The average temperature today is 18.73˚C;
+- The average temperature today is 23.53˚C;
-- With highs of 20.04˚C and lows of 14.98˚C.
+- With highs of 24.56˚C and lows of 15.53˚C.
-- You can expect light rain for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->